Lady Lazarus | Bio

 lady lazarus is the solo music project of melissa ann sweat...

-Since her first release, Mantic in 2011, Lady Lazarus has received significant attention for her singular brand of spirited and enchanting, “dream folk-pop” composed for mainly voice and keyboard/piano.
-Among Lady Lazarus’ influences are Tom Waits, Guided By Voices, Joanna Newsom, Bill Callahan, and Vashti Bunyan; she has garnered comparisons to the latter three, as well as to Cat Power, Grouper, Regina Spektor, Daniel Johnston, Erik Satie, and Philip Glass.
+Since her first release, Mantic in 2011, Lady Lazarus has received significant praise for her singular brand of spirited and enchanting, “dream folk-pop” composed for mainly voice and keyboard/piano.
+Among Lady Lazarus’ influences are Tom Waits, Guided By Voices, Joanna Newsom, Bill Callahan, and Vashti Bunyan; she has also garnered comparisons to Cat Power, Grouper, Regina Spektor, Daniel Johnston, Erik Satie, and Philip Glass.

-Just before moving to Joshua Tree, California, in January 2014 Lady Lazarus recorded a new album of songs almost entirely on baby grand piano and for the first time in a professional studio, L.A.’s Pacifica Studios.
-The new album features instrumentation by Producer/Engineer and award-winning songwriter John Keller and orchestral percussion by Gary Mallaber (Van Morrison, Bruce Springsteen, Steve Miller Band).
+Just before moving to the desert town of Joshua Tree, CA, in January 2014, Lady Lazarus recorded a new album of songs almost entirely on baby grand piano and for the first time in a professional studio, L.A.’s Pacifica Studios.
+The new album features instrumentation by Producer/Engineer and award-winning songwriter John Keller, and orchestral percussion by Gary Mallaber (Van Morrison, Bruce Springsteen, Steve Miller Band).
 Later that year in May, All My Love In Half Light was re-released worldwide on vinyl, CD, and digital by LebensStrasse Records, garnering new accolades from Fader, Clash Magazine, BBC Radio 6, Impose Magazine, and others.

-Lady Lazarus released her latest album, Miracles, on March 3, 2015 on her new label, Queen’s Ransom.
-The album received praise from The New York Times, Consequence of Sound, Magnet Magazine, AltSounds, Diffuser, and many more.
-She is currently working on a book, her blog, creating new art and songs, and looking forward to playing shows in Texas & beyond.
+Lady Lazarus released her latest album, Miracles, on March 3, 2015 receiving praise from The New York Times, Consequence of Sound, Magnet Magazine, Clash, Diffuser, and more.
+She is currently completing her first book, making art, working on a new album, and soon to be playing more shows in the San Francisco Bay Area and beyond.